 Rebate Period: [ ] – [ ]

 Rebate Amount: [ ]% of the price paid by the Buyer for its Energy during the Rebate Period.
+For the avoidance of doubt, the Rebate Amount shall be the net amount invoiced to the Buyer by its supplier, exclusive of consumption tax, but inclusive of any adjustments in relation to the following charges and discounts: the Demand Charge, the Energy Charge including any amount in relation to a fuel cost adjustment, the Spare Line Charge, the Supply Demand Adjustment Discount, the Outage Discount and the Contract Excess Charge.

 Maximum Amount: The maximum of amount of Energy in relation to which a rebate will be payable by the Seller to the Buyer under this Agreement will be [ ]kWh.